 Fortunately, you can create your own set of ancestor IDs—ways to distinguish your relatives from others who look like them.
 Use these seven time-tested strategies to confirm you’re adding the right people to your family tree and avoid problematic and time-consuming mistakes.

-1. Resist the urge to merge.
+1. Resist the Urge to Merge Similar People

 The growing abundance of online family trees offers a tremendous resource for genealogists, but the quality and reliability of information varies greatly.
 While some trees connect names and facts to reliable sources, many others lack documentation.
 The same mistakes may be repeated as people merge trees or copy and paste data, so it’s crucial to understand how to evaluate and use what you find.